datacamp-content-public/DataWeek-101/chapter2.md

 key: c0823c10bd
 ```

-When a dataframe is created, a few variables are automatically created.

 All data in a Python program is represented by **objects**.
 Even the core types we just saw (integer, strings, etc...) are special kinds of objects.
 We can think of an object as a container that can store specific _variables_ and _functions_.